archbardinexile/handbook/3-factions/3-5-cult-of-tenebrae.md

 ## The Cult of Tenebrae

-The Cult of Tenebrae work in the shadows to expose the hypocrisy of the Church of Caelum.
-They claim the Miasma was released 1,000 years ago as a result of Caelum's ritual to expel the darkness within him in order to ascend to godhood.
-Mundi Eversor was created by Tenebrae and his followers to stop him.

 ### Join the Cult of Tenebrae

 1. Publicly criticize the Church by joining a protest to make yourself known to the Cult.